DIFFERENCES GERMAN VERSUS AMERICAN PROBATE AND ESTATE LAW INCL. TAX LAW

 Let us take the following case scenario for illustration purposes:

-A German citizen has his or her last domicile in the U.S. and, at the moment of his or her death, holds German shares and bonds of a German corporation or of a German debtor/issuer all held in a German investment account.
+A German citizen has his or her last domicile in the U.S. and, at the moment of his or her death, has held German shares and bonds of a German corporation or of a German debtor/issuer prior to August 17, 2015 all held in a German investment account.

-In this case the American probate judge will apply American Law based on the Decedent’s last domicile in the U.S., whereas the German probate judge will apply German Law based on the Decedent’s German citizenship.
+In this case the American probate judge would have applied American Law based on the Decedent’s last domicile in the U.S., whereas the German probate judge would have applied German Law based on the Decedent’s German citizenship.

-If, conversely, an American citizen has had his or her last domicile in Germany and, at the moment of his or her death, has held German securities located in whatever country or jurisdiction, then the American probate judge will have to apply German Law based on the Decedent’s last domicile in Germany, whereas the German probate judge will have to apply American Law based on the Decedent’s American citizenship.
+If, conversely, an American citizen has had his or her last domicile in Germany and, at the moment of his or her death prior to August 17, 2015, has held German securities located in whatever country or jurisdiction, then the American probate judge will have to apply German Law based on the Decedent’s last domicile in Germany, whereas the German probate judge will have to apply American Law based on the Decedent’s American citizenship.

 Under such circumstances practical solutions quite often can only be achieved on a case by case basis.